srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 Blockchains are immutable by nature.
 The thief now owns the art forever, even if they're found out.

-The solution that crypto evangelists propose is that artists should claim ownership of an NFT themselves before someone else gets the chance to do so.
+The solution that crypto evangelists propose is that artists should mint an NFT out of their art before someone else gets the chance.
 But this is far from a realistic solution.
 A creator should not be bothered with signing tokens on a myriad of different markets and blockchains just to avoid being wronged.
 Why should an artist **pay** to register an NFT on Flow, Ethereum, Solana, Monero, Tezos and countless other chains under the sun?